-To understand what a VOIP phone system (PBX) it is important to understand the various technical terms related to the phone system and the various technologies involved.
+To understand what a VOIP phone system (PBX) is it’s important to understand the various technical terms related to the phone system and the various technologies involved.
 This text targets business owners who want to better understand this technology.
 If you are an IT specialist, you are probably already familiar with most of these terms.

 Traditionally, phone lines were provided exclusively through the public switched telephone service known in the industry under the acronym: PSTN.

 This is the type of phone lines most business customers are familiar with.
 These phone lines were also the only type of phone line available for residential homes until the birth of VOIP around 2004.

 The PSTN was built upon analog signaling and uses circuit-committed protocols for voice communications.
 In layman terms, this means that every phone call traveled along copper phone lines and was hardwired to the phone provider equipment.

 Basically, the phone calls were traveling on their own network used exclusively for phone calls and fax transmission.
 You can think of the PSTN as an analog version of the internet with a single role: routing phone calls.

 These traditional phone lines have some limitations.
 For example, if you need to add lines, a technician needs to come on site and physically connect an additional phone line.
 This phone line needs to be connected to your phone system (PBX) if your business has one.
 This usually requires the intervention of another technician from your phone system provider.

 Another major limitation of traditional phone lines is that your phone number itself is tied to a geographical location.
 In some instances, if you want to relocate your business, your original phone number may not be available in the new location and you would have to get a new phone number and forward the old number if possible.